Ideas for quick and easy fieldwork in your School Grounds

 Completing a microclimate investigation might identify areas of the school grounds that are particular sun traps or wind tunnels, and therefore would be suitable sites for solar panels or wind turbines.
 A simple way to test the strength of the sun is for students to leave cups of water in different locations for the duration of the lesson, and record the temperature change.

 Choosing the site for a new…

 It is simple to base a decision making exercise around a microclimate study in the school grounds.
 Ask the students to identify the best location for a new seating area, an outdoor swimming pool or weather station.
 They will have to think carefully about the criteria for each before they go out.
-The Royal Meteorological Society website and the BBC Weatherwise website both provide information on where to site a Stevenson Screen.
+The Royal Meteorological Society website provides information on where to site a Stevenson Screen.

 Uffculme school in Devon has set up an electronic weather station in their grounds which feeds data to the school website, allowing pupils and the general public to access live (and some historical) weather data.
-Find out more about the project in this article (PDF).
-The BBC Weather website provides instructions for making a range of simple weather instruments.
+Find out more about the project in the weather station article.

 By placing a booking, you are permitting us to store and use your (and any other attendees) details in order to fulfil the booking.

 We will not use your details for marketing purposes without your explicit consent.

 You must be a member holding a valid Society membership to view the content you are trying to access.
 Please login to continue.

 Join us today, Society membership is open to anyone with a passion for geography